 Read a new book

-I went about two years after university without reading a book (I think words stopped making sense for a while after my dissertation) until last February, when I decided to take one on my flight home from Dublin in an attempt to distract my anxious mind.
+I went about two years after university without reading a book (I think words stopped making sense for a while after my dissertation) until a couple of years ago, when I decided to take one on my flight home from Dublin in an attempt to distract my flight anxiety.
 Unfortunately, my plan backfired a little when I started reading it during some turbulence and this was the first line:

 Listen to my favourite Spotify playlist